 Having reduced exposure to the US, we have put more money to work in Canadian equities.
 This is another market we have liked for some time having previously maintained a slight overweight, which we have now increased further.
 While Canada remains a relatively small market, we think it appears attractive from a long-term valuation perspective, as well as maintaining a sector composition that is appealing in the current environment: a high exposure to both financials and commodity related sectors.
 In addition, through this position we have increased the Canadian dollar exposure in portfolios – this is a key commodity currency, which means that it tends to move in tandem with world commodity prices

 The Canadian equity market also has some parallels with large-cap UK equities, in particular the FTSE 100 index, which also has big constituents involved in the financial and commodities related sectors.
-Here we have increased our allocation to the FTSE 100, which we also find appealing given its tendency to fair better than other markets during volatile periods (as has been the case in 2022 so far).
+Here we, which we also find appealing given its tendency to fair better than other markets during volatile periods (as has been the case in 2022 so far).

 The case for emerging markets

 Lastly, we have reduced our underweight to emerging market equities, which have been out of favour for more than 18 months.
 We believe that some of the headwinds that have kept us cautious on these markets have now started to ease.

 In particular, China’s economy has begun to reopen after a period of Covid lockdowns, which is good news for the whole global economy which still relies on the Asian superpower as a manufacturing hub.
 Policy in China is also now pivoted towards sponsoring economic growth, while regulatory risks around the Chinese technology sector appear to be receding.
 A key reason to remain underweight emerging markets at the turn of the year was the potential for the US dollar to strengthen.
 Again, this has so far played out, and given the extent of the move in 2022, the balance of risks has evolved.